S-FK/ocr_try/README.md

 # ocr_try
-Tried OCR using tesseract and pillow on set of images.
+Tried building a OCR using tesseract and pillow on set of images.